-From AED 2,500 to AED 3,000, depending on your bank.
+The valuation cost of a property is between AED 1,950 to AED 3,150, depending on your bank.

 Typically, you are advised to set aside 7% of your purchase price to cover bank, real estate and Land Department fees.

-Typically this will take between 6-8 weeks.
+Typically, it takes between 6-8 weeks.
 As a non-Muslim, you should get advice on DIFC Wills to fully secure your investments.
 Contact us for more information.

-No, not if you see yourself living and working here for the next 3-5 years.
+No, not if you see yourself living and working here for the next 3-5 years or more.

 The process is extremely simple and quick.
 You have to start by creating an account with us and sharing a few personal details and your real estate requirement.
 We will crunch some numbers and offer you personalised mortgage options in just a few minutes.
 You can study all your options and choose one that works best for you.
 We have in-house experts who can guide you the make an informed decision.
 After this, you will have to share standard documents such as proof of income, address, current bank statements and your passport.
 Once the bank has all the documents it needs, it issues a pre-approval letter within 3-5 working days.
 After this, our mortgage experts come into play to ensure you get favourable terms and finalise the mortgage quickly.
 The end-to-end process takes 2-3 weeks.